aws-deepracer-community/deepracer-log-guru/docs/getting_started.md

 ![](pictures/download_logs.png)

-* After it has downloaded, open the zip archive and locate the **robomaker** log file in the **logs/training** folder
+* After it has downloaded, open the zip archive and locate the single **robomaker** log file in the **logs/training** folder

 ![](pictures/find_correct_log_file.png)

 * Extract/save it locally
+* Note - DRG does NOT require any other files in the zip archive
 * If you wish, repeat this process to download log file(s) for other model(s) too

 ### Download Logs from Other Sources

 Simply transfer or copy **robomaker** log files into a directory/folder that DRG can access.

-Make sure you have obtainded the correct log file which should mostly contain log entries like this:
+Make sure you have obtainded the correct type of log file which should mostly contain entries like this:

     SIM_TRACE_LOG:0,1,-2.2896,-4.6243,2.7800,0.00,3.80,7,0.0000,False,True,0.1577,0,89.24,35.413,prepare,0.00
     SIM_TRACE_LOG:0,2,-2.2896,-4.6243,2.7823,-2.50,2.50,6,0.1577,False,True,0.1577,0,89.24,35.462,in_progress,0.00
     SIM_TRACE_LOG:0,3,-2.2885,-4.6243,2.7954,-2.50,2.50,6,0.0012,False,True,0.1588,0,89.24,35.526,in_progress,0.00